Yaesu FT-101: History and lore

 Because critical circuit designs were kept to a manageable size, hams had no problem in offering circuit changes, isolating and repairing problems.
-This knowledge base was so active that in January 1972, Milton Lowens (call sign WA2AOQ), founded the International Fox Tango Club and the Fox Tango Newsletter.
-The Fox Tango Newsletters were published for 14 years covering the early FT-101s through the latest Yaesu transceivers in 1985.
+This knowledge base was so active that in January 1972, Milton Lowens (call sign WA2AOQ) founded the International Fox Tango Club and the Fox Tango Newsletter.
+The newsletters were published for 14 years, covering the early FT-101s through the latest Yaesu transceivers in 1985.

-This HF radio was the same model used by Jim Jones in Jonestown before the 1978 mass suicide.
+It was used in the TV series Jericho, as Hawkins uses it to decode Morse Code.
+It was also used in the TV series Falling Skies Season 4, Episode 4, as FT-101B together with a FR-101.

-Also used in the tv series "Jericho", as hawkins uses it to decode morse code and also used in the tv series "Falling Skies" Season 4 / Episode 4 / 13:15 as FT-101B together with a FR-101.
+It was also used in movies like: